DaniAlRab/Python_Script_Raspberry_as_a_Service/README.md

-To add a Python script to start with Linux, you can use several methods, depending on your distribution and the context in which you want the script to run.
-Here are some common methods:

-### Method 1: Using systemd (For most modern Linux distributions)
+How to run a Python script on startup in a Raspberry PI as a Service.

 1. **Create a systemd service file:**
    Create a service file for your Python script.
 For example, create a file named `my_script.service` in `/etc/systemd/system/`: